codeoverflow-org/nodecg-io/docs/contribute.md

 git checkout master
 git pull https://github.com/codeoverflow-org/nodecg-io master
 ```
 Manage any merge conflicts, commit them, and then push them to your fork.
+Now you can make a pull request from your folk.

 ### Where to Contribute